 The trial was large, methodologically robust and addressed a population and decision problem representative of clinical practice.
 The results imply that tamsulosin and nifedipine should not be offered to people with renal colic who are managed with a “watch-and-wait” approach.
 Renal colic is a common and very painful condition.
 Drug treatments that help stone passage would still be beneficial for the 20% of people in this trial who went on for further intervention to remove the stone.
 Current guidance on this issue may need to be reconsidered.

 Pickard R, Starr K, MacLennan G et al. Medical expulsive therapy in adults with ureteric colic: a multicentre, randomised, placebo-controlled trial.
 Lancet.
 2015 May 18.
 [Epub ahead of print].

-This project was funded by the National Institute for Health Research HTA Programme (project number 08/71/01).
+This research was funded by the National Institute of Health Research under the Health Technology Assessment programme (project number: 08/71/01).